Indezine Logo

 Using the Hide Slides Feature

 Yes, this is a neat trick: hide the slide.
 Think of it as sliding that “just-in-case” drawer behind a secret panel.
 It’s still part of your desk, and you just know exactly how to keep it out of sight!
-During your presentation, the audience never even knows that drawer exists.
+During your presentation, the audience never even knows if that drawer exists.
 No accidental reveals, no awkward moments.
 But for you?
 It’s always there, ready to be opened, edited, or reorganized whenever you like.

 And when the timing is perfect, you can pull it back out with a quick unhide, like a pro revealing a hidden compartment at just the right moment.